-Syed Hammad Ali is a Mechatronics Engineer and has recently worked for Daewoo Pakistan Express Bus Service Ltd. He recent experience is in brand management and business development with Karsaz Ltd. Syed studied mechatronics, robotics and automation engineering at Indus University in Pakistan.
+Syed Hammad Ali is an Automotive Mechatronics Engineer and has recently worked for Daewoo Pakistan Express Bus Service Ltd. He recent experience is in brand management and business development with Karsaz Ltd. Syed studied mechatronics, robotics and automation engineering at Indus University in Pakistan.

 Were you interested in engineering or science as a child?